ScienceStacks/SciSheets/scipy_proceedings/papers/joseph_hellerstein/scisheets.rst

 - limited ability to express calculations because formulas are limited to using a few hundred or so functions provided by the spreadsheet system (or specially coded macros).

 This paper introduces SciSheets, a new spreadsheet system that is intended to to deliver the power of programming with the simplicity of spreadsheets.
 To date, our focus has been on a simple environment for spreadsheet users to do calculations not the many other features of spreadsheets such as formating and plotting (although we discuss our plans for handling graphics in the future work setting).
 The core features of SciSheets are:

-(i) formulas that are Python expressions or scripts to improve expressiveness and provide access to complex computations in Python packages;
+(a) formulas that are Python expressions or scripts to improve expressiveness and provide access to complex computations in Python packages;
 (b) exporting spreadsheets as standalone Python programs to improve